Vinishofficial/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# NAME : VINISHRAJ R
+## NAME : VINISHRAJ R
-# REG NO : 212223230243
+## REG NO : 212223230243
-# Uploading temperature sensor data in Thing Speak cloud
+# EX 03 : Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.